-The chipKIT boards was introduced by Microchip and Digilent way back 2011 to introduce 32-bit computing to the Arduino platform which was non-existent at that time.
+The chipKIT boards were introduced by Microchip and Digilent way back in 2011 to introduce 32-bit computing to the Arduino platform which was non-existent at that time.
 According to their official website, there are now 25 chipKIT-compatible boards available in the market.

-The chipKIT boards uses their own IDE, named MPIDE, which thankfully is also open-source.
+The chipKIT boards use their own IDE, named MPIDE, which thankfully is also open-source.
 This IDE is much more Arduino-like than Pinguino's IDE:

 All boards use 3.3 V logic levels but all digital pins are said to be 5V tolerant.
 Also worth mentioning is that the number of PWM pins is less than the Arduino.